MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

 ---
 lab:
   title: Create a generative AI app that uses tools
-  description: Learn how to use the Retrieval Augmented Generation (RAG) pattern with the Responses API and file search to build a chat app that grounds prompts using your own data.
+  description: Learn how to use tools to extend the capabilities of a model.
   level: 300
-  duration: 45
+  duration: 30
   islab: true
 ---

 # Create a generative AI app that uses tools

-In this exercise, you'll use the Microsoft Foundry portal and the file_search tool in the Responses API to integrate custom data into a generative AI solution.
-You'll start by experimenting with prompt engineering in the playground, then add grounding data, and finally build a client app that uses the file search tool to ground responses in your own documents.
+In this exercise, you'll use the Microsoft Foundry portal and the Responses API to build an AI chat application.
+Then you'll integrate knowledge into your application by using the *web_search* and *file_search* tools.

-This exercise takes approximately **45** minutes.
+This exercise takes approximately **30** minutes.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.